emcaboles/global-sales/README.md

 For example, selecting the first anomaly point which occurred on the 8th of October, it can be seen product *Thüringer Rostbratwurst* accounted for 43.89% of the daily sales and that orders and sales for this product increased by 82% and 86%, respectively, compared to previous dates.

-Furthermore, cross-filtering the customer table, it can be seen that customer *Save-a-lot Markets*, who has never bought *Thüringer Rostbratwurst* before, bought 31 units of the product, suggesting that there may be an increased demand for the it.
+Furthermore, cross-filtering the customer table, it can be seen that customer *Save-a-lot Markets*, who has never bought *Thüringer Rostbratwurst* before, bought 31 units of the products, suggesting that there may be an increased demand for the it.
+This is also supported by *Thüringer Rostbratwurst*'s  increasing daily sales trend, which is illustrated in the same page or via drill-through to the Sales Page.

 However, it is worth noting that if there were no marketing campaigns made to push *Thüringer Rostbratwurst* to be sold to customers, there may be a need to check the sales invoices and records of customers who suddenly bought items they have never purchased before.